2024 Scholarships - Williamson County | CampusReel

 2024 Williamson County Scholarships

 Williamson County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 30% of Williamson County residents in Illinois over the age of 25 have graduated with a professional degree - 14% have completed high school.
+Despite high costs, 17% of Williamson County residents in Tennessee over the age of 25 have graduated with a professional degree - 20% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Williamson County residents in Illinois will continue to need help paying for college.
-1,607 men and 1,594 women are enrolled in grades 9-12 while 1,689 men 1,806 women are currently undergraduates in college.
+It’s clear that Williamson County residents in Tennessee will continue to need help paying for college.
+5,723 men and 5,766 women are enrolled in grades 9-12 while 3,054 men 3,768 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Williamson County residents and can help pay for school in a variety of ways.
 Williamson County scholarships, whether they are exclusively available to Williamson County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Williamson County residents.

 How much total award money and scholarships are available for Williamson County residents?